Israel's Benjamin Netanyahu set to address the US Congress on July 24

 Late last week, Biden announced a proposed agreement to end the fighting in Gaza, putting growing pressure on Netanyahu to accept the deal.
 Many Israelis have been urging him to embrace the terms, but his far-right allies have threatened to leave his coalition government if he does.

+The first phase of the deal described by Biden would last for six weeks and include a “full and complete cease-fire,” a withdrawal of Israeli forces from all densely populated areas of Gaza and the release of a number of hostages, including women, older people and the wounded, in exchange for the release of hundreds of Palestinian prisoners.

+The second phase would include the release of all remaining living hostages, including male soldiers, and the withdrawal of Israeli forces from Gaza.
+The third phase calls for the start of a major reconstruction of Gaza, which faces decades of rebuilding from the war’s devastation.

-Netanyahu called a permanent cease-fire in Gaza a "nonstarter" until long-standing conditions for ending the war are met, appearing to undermine the proposal that Biden described as an Israeli one.
+Netanyahu has repeatedly called a permanent cease-fire in Gaza a "nonstarter" until long-standing conditions for ending the war are met, appearing to undermine the proposal that Biden described as an Israeli one.

+A number of Democratic lawmakers who have been supportive of Israel since the start of the war have said their attendance at Netanyahu's address will be dependent on his decision to accept the peace deal at hand.

-Johnson first suggested inviting the Israeli leader, saying it would be "a great honor of mine" to invite him.
-His move came soon after Schumer, the highest-ranking Jewish elected official in the U.S., delivered a stinging rebuke of Netanyahu in a lengthy speech on the Senate floor.
-Schumer said in the speech that Netanyahu had "lost his way" amid the Israeli bombing campaign in Gaza.
+Johnson first suggested inviting the Israeli leader, saying it would be “a great honor of mine” to invite him.
+In the press release Thursday, Johnson said Netanyahu responded to the invitation in kind.

-Even so, Schumer had said he would join in the invitation because “our relationship with Israel is ironclad and transcends any one prime minister or president.”
+“I am very moved to have the privilege of representing Israel before both Houses of Congress and to present the truth about our just war against those who seek to destroy us to the representatives of the American people and the entire world," Netanyahu said, according to the release.

 Credit: AP